-It must first be understood that there is a few types of business entities which investors can plan to open in Indonesia.
-However, in this article, we will provide you with all the necessary information required by an investor to the most common business entity in Indonesia which is the Local PT Company and the Foreign Owned Company (foreigners).
+It must first be understood that there are several types of business entities which investors may choose from.
+Any of these business entities may be opened by a person who intends to invest in Indonesia.
+Of these business entities, the most common in Indonesia are the Local PT Company (PT) and the Foreign Owned Company (PT PMA).

 Local PT Company (PT)